 How did the Artificial Intelligence system teach itself?

 The system can review a massive amount of data, far more than any human could ever process, including hundreds of images from each embryo .
 The growth patterns from these images are then related to whether each embryo developed into an ongoing pregnancy.

 The predictive success of the artificial intelligence system was tested by repeating the comparison against the outcomes of a separate group of embryos.
 The results showed a predictive value that is a significant improvement on any system that had previously been used in human embryology.

 What are the potential benefits for patients?

-IVFAustralia is planning the randomised control trial of Ivy artificial intelligence.
+IVFAustralia is carrying out a rigorous assessment of the technology through a randomised controlled trial of artificial intelligence in embryo selection.
 As the pioneers of this groundbreaking technology for Virtus Health, IVFAustralia's scientists will continue to oversee the project, taking it across all our Virtus sites.

 We anticipate that artificial intelligence will be rolling out across our IVFAustralia sites following the trial as part of our ongoing investment in the very highest standards of laboratory technology.